Time to checkout peak prices

 The Checkout ran a segment on how to reduce power bills if you have peak prices and provides an easy, clear way of explaining how this type of pricing works.

 Watch the clip and read on to see if a Time of Use tariff is right for you.
-Energy Made Easy can help you find the right offer if you decide to switch to a Time of Use tariff.
+Energy Made Easy can help you find the right plan if you decide to switch to a Time of Use tariff.

 A time of use tariff means that electricity is price differently at differnt times of the day: